BrendanBezuko/flash-cards/README.md

 ## Nice to have features:

 - Better image handling - Right now I'm just down scaling the images and storing as blobs, it would be better to have some compression.
 - Analytics.
-Using chartJS it would be nice to add some analytics and stats to keep track of your progress with different decks
+Using chartJS it would be nice to add some analytics and stats to keep track of your progress with different decks.

 ## Getting Started